manne65-hd/Kanboard-AdvancedCardOptions/README.md

 Credits
 -------
-This plugin is based on the work of [David Morlitz](https://github.com/dmorlitz), the author of the [kanboard-CardPushDate](https://github.com/dmorlitz/kanboard-CardPushDate)
+Parts of this plugin are based on and inspired by the work of [David Morlitz](https://github.com/dmorlitz), the author of the [kanboard-CardPushDate](https://github.com/dmorlitz/kanboard-CardPushDate)

 Because I wanted some more/other options and due to the fact, that we would both override the same templates ...
 I _(had)_ to make my own plugin ;-)